hartenthaler/hh_extended_family/docs/architecture.md

 Important examples are:

 * `ExtendedFamilySupport`: lists configurable family parts and filter options
+* `ExtendedFamilyConfig`: stores runtime configuration assembled from module and tree preferences
 * `ExtendedFamilyFilterResult`: stores the calculated data for one filter option
 * `ExtendedFamilyPartSet`: stores the summary plus the calculated family parts for one filter option
 * `ExtendedFamilyProband`: stores the proband individual, display-name variants, proband labels, and optional SOSA labels